ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # Alternative 2D Rotation {#alternative-2d-rotation}

--   The product between two complex numbers commutes, and so it is also in the Clifford subalgebra that contains multivectors in the form $\alpha + \hat e_1 \hat e_2 \beta$.
+-   The product between two complex numbers commutes, and this is also true within the Clifford subalgebra that contains multivectors in the form $\alpha + \hat e_1 \hat e_2 \beta$.

 -   However, in the formula $\vec v' = e^{I\theta} \vec v$ the *vector* $\vec v$ appears, which is not part of the subalgebra: in this case the product does not commute!